-Each AWS Region is designed to be completely isolated from other AWS Regions.
+Each Region is designed to be completely isolated from other Regions.
 This achieves the greatest possible fault tolerance and stability.

 All communication between regions occurs across the public internet.
 Therefore, you should use the appropriate encryption methods to protect your data.
 Note that there is a charge for data transfer between regions.
 For more information, see Amazon EC2 Pricing - Data Transfer.

-When you work with a Lightsail instance using the AWS Command Line Interface (AWS CLI)
+When you work with a Lightsail instance using the Command Line Interface ( CLI)

 or API operations, you must specify its regional endpoint.
 Use the